3. The Difference Between the Work of God Incarnate and the Work of the Spirit

 Relevant Words of God:

-God’s saving of man is not done directly using the method of the Spirit and the identity of the Spirit, for His Spirit can neither be touched nor seen by man, neither can man draw near.
-If He tried to save man directly using the perspective of the Spirit, man would be unable to receive His salvation.
-If God did not put on the outward form of a created man, there would be no way for man to receive this salvation.
-For man has no way of approaching Him, much as no one was able to go near the cloud of Jehovah.
-Only by becoming a created human being, that is, only by putting His word into the body of flesh that He is about to become, can He personally work the word into all who follow Him.
-Only then can man personally see and hear His word, and moreover enter into possession of His word, and by this means come to be fully saved.
-If God did not become flesh, no one of flesh and blood would be able to receive such great salvation, nor would a single person be saved.
-If the Spirit of God worked directly in the midst of mankind, all humanity would be struck down, or else, with no way of coming into touch with God, they would be completely carried away captive by Satan.
+God’s saving of man is not done directly by means of the Spirit and with the identity of the Spirit, for His Spirit can neither be touched nor seen by man, nor can man draw near.
+If He tried to save man directly as the Spirit, man would be unable to receive His saving grace.
+If God did not put on the outer shell of a created human being, there would be no way for man to receive this saving grace.
+For man absolutely has no way of approaching Him, just as no one was able to go near the cloud of Jehovah.
+Only by becoming a created human being, that is, only by putting His Way into the flesh that He is about to become, can He personally work the Way into all who follow Him.
+Only then can man personally hear and see His Way, and also gain His Way, and by this means come to be fully saved.
+If God did not become flesh, no one of flesh and blood would be able to receive such great saving grace, nor would a single person be saved.
+If the Spirit of God worked directly in the midst of mankind, all humanity would be struck down, or, with no way of coming into contact with God, they would be completely taken captive by Satan.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Mystery of the Incarnation (4)

 God enters upon a new stage of work in the last days.
-He will reveal even more of His disposition, and it will not be the compassion and love of the time of Jesus.
-Since He has new work in hand, this new work will be accompanied by a new disposition.
+He will reveal even more of His disposition, and it will not be the mercy and lovingkindness of the time of Jesus.
+Since He has new work to do, this new work will be accompanied by a new disposition.
 So, if this work were done by the Spirit—if God did not become flesh, and instead the Spirit spoke directly through thunder so that man had no way to have contact with Him, would man be able to know His disposition?
 If it were solely the Spirit that did the work, then man would have no way of coming to know God’s disposition.
 People can only behold God’s disposition with their own eyes when He becomes flesh, when the Word appears in the flesh, and He expresses His entire disposition through the flesh.
-God really and truly lives among men.
-He is tangible; man can actually engage with His disposition, engage with what He has and is; only in this way can man truly come to know Him.
+God really and truly lives among man.
+He has form and image; man can actually engage with His disposition, engage with what He has and is; only in this way can man truly come to know Him.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Vision of God’s Work (3)